Hair loss or thinning can happen seemingly out of nowhere, or when starting or stopping a nutrient, or from stress or trauma.

 I have a feeling at least minor dysregulation of ceruloplasmin is rather common and most likely the main reason people end up losing hair for any reason.
 Sometimes we overwhelm this balance temporarily and have temporary hair loss till we figure out how to support this balance.
 Sometimes our genetics are running in an altered state due to our ancestors’ and our own exposure to nutrients and toxins, which causes us to get into long-term dysregulation of this system.

 This situation is actually much more complex.
 Iron regulation/metabolism is a core piece of our metabolism.
-This stuff doesn’t just break for fun, it’s misbehaving because its past its physical threshold and requires support.
+This stuff doesn’t just break for fun, it’s misbehaving because its made its way past its physical threshold and requires support.
 Imagine a factory that produces metal running out of some of the raw materials required to create metal properly.
 What do you think will happen in the end?
 They won’t be able to make stuff work properly.
 This is why we have requirements of raw materials.
 Science, or maybe just math, idk.

 How do we fix iron metabolism?
 By supporting the whole system.
 Is stomach acid in check?
 Do our cells have electrolytes? sickoftired.com